yaroslaff/okerr-doc-en/User/Features.rst

 .. rubric:: Service

 You can install full software on your server for your project.
-But also you can install software and provide service to your customers.
+But also you can install software and provide service to your customers (if you are ISP or IT consulting company, web studio).

 .. rubric:: Team work